FartyPants/BlockWriter/README.md

 It's basically a structured way how to write short scenes where you instruct LLM what should be in the next scene.
 Unlike normal chat you can change the prompt and response at any time and history (by simply overwriting the text), regenerate, etc... and the full text dynamically adjust to that.

+## Note
+I have a parallel project called DynaChat that is oriented on chatting with the model while uses simillar idea of dynamic history. https://github.com/FartyPants/DynaChat

 ![image](https://github.com/FartyPants/BlockWriter/assets/23346289/8b1639c6-4cd0-4542-9c28-4f07946b4f9d)

 Note, you are always working on the selected scene.
 So rewriting prompt and hitting Generate will replace the text in the currently selected scene.
 Each time you want new scene you need to create new empty scene.